adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

       blocks:
         - _bookshop_name: simple/heading
           content:
-            text: A CMS for Hugo that you can trust
+            text: A CMS for Hugo you can trust
           styles:
             element: h2
             width: normal